chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Use "chaosd attack jvm [command] --help" for more information about a command.
 ```

-### Simulate the scenario of throwing custom exceptions using command-line mode
+### Throw custom exceptions using command-line mode

-#### Commands for simulating the scenario of throwing custom exceptions
+#### Commands for throwing custom exceptions

-To see the configuration items supported by the scenario of throwing custom exceptions, run the following command:
+To see the usage and configuration items of the command that throws custom exceptions, run the following command:

 ```bash
 chaosd attack jvm exception --help